Finder makes money from featured partners, but editorial opinions are our own.

 1. Take an item to a pawn shop to use as collateral.
 If you have something that’s worth a few hundred dollars, a pawn shop is likely to consider it for collateral.
 Examples of this include jewellery, newer smartphones and photography equipment.

 2. Consider the loan amount the pawn shop offers you.
 You’ll get a loan for a percentage of your item’s value, which is generally between 20% and 60% of the resale value.
 So if you have a piece of jewellery worth $1,000, the pawn shop might offer you a loan for $200-$600.
-It’s a good idea to shop around when taking out a pawn loan, as some shops may offer you more for an article than others.
+It’s a good idea to shop around when taking out a pawn loan, as some shops may offer you more for an item than others.

 4. Leave the pawn shop with your cash and pawn ticket.
 You’ll need that pawn ticket in order to collect your item upon repayment, so we recommend taking a photo of the pawn ticket as backup.
 The pawn ticket will include any fees, the loan term, the grace period and the final date at which you’ll be in default of your loan.
 Once the final date passes, the pawn shop can sell your item and they may not necessarily have to pay you back the surplus they make from selling it.